 Thiel discusses the impact that businesses have on society, how to find a business idea, how to assemble a team, how to manage people, how to manage the company, how to think about your company, and much more.

-Seven years after it came out, it is still extremely relevant.
+Seven years after it came out, it is more relevant than ever.

 Chapter 1: The Challenge of the Future

-As such, the paradox of teaching entrepreneurship is that such formula does not exist.
+As such, the paradox of teaching entrepreneurship is that such a formula does not exist.

 Successful people find value in unexpected places and do so by focusing on first principles instead of focusing on formulas.

-This means that technology, innovation – building the future – is not automatic.
-It is engineered.
+-> building the future is not automatic.

 Chapter 2: Party Like It’s 1999

 Startup means working with others to get stuff done, but not with too many people so that…you can actually get stuff done.

 Since a startup attempts to create that which has never been done before, it needs new thinking, which is a company’s most important strength.
 Hence the contrarian question: